Morning Service 10.30 a.m with facilities for children with their parents in church.

 Monthly Fellowship teas at 5.00 p.m. on some Sundays followed by a DVD or a missionary talk.
-The date for next tea will be decided in due course.
-There will be a lunch however after the service on Sunday 26th November in place of a Fellowship tea.
+The date for the next tea is March 17th.
+Mr. Jamie Campbell will report on the work of SASRA (The Soldiers, Airmen, Scripture Readers Association)

 The weekly Thursday evening meetings are now held in members' houses for Bible Study and Prayers at 7.30 p.m.
 Please see the details for the next Bible Study meeting in the Bible Study section below.

 Hymn Books: Christian Hymns, Mission Praise, Redemption Hymnal

 Sunday Speakers 2019 (church members and attendees, unless otherwise stated)